-It is well known that noradrenaline (NA) exerts widespread effects in many body tissues including the brown adiposse tissue (BAT) and heart.
-The BAT functions as a metabolic buffer (Himms-Hagen 1990) in all situation when energy balance is changed.
+It is well known that noradrenaline (NA) exerts widespread effects in many body tissues including the brown adipose tissue (BAT) and heart.
+The BAT functions as a metabolic buffer (Himms-Hagen 1990) in all situations when energy balance is changed.
 Its thermogenic activity is under neural and hormonal control.
 Noradrenaline, released from sympathetic nerves, directly controls the uncoupling protein-1 synthesis (Ricquer and Cassard-Doulcier 1993).
 This mitochondrial protein represents the molecular marker of the BAT metabolic activity.
 However, it has been shown that NA can mediate the vasodilatation by stimulating nitric oxide (NO) production in the BAT, resulting in an increase in the BAT blood flow (Nagashima et al. 1994).
-It appears that NO is also involved in the enhancement of the BAT thermogenic function in rats (Saha and Kuroshima 2000).
+It appears that NO is also involved in the enhancement of the thermogenic function of BAT in rats (Saha and Kuroshima 2000).
 There are data suggesting that endothelial nitric oxide synthase (eNOS) is primary isoform that is responsible for NO production in the BAT and that its expression may be under sympathetic control (Kikuchi-Utsumi et al. 2002).
 However, Nisoli et al. (1997) found that NO, generated by the stimulation of inducible NOS (iNOS) in brown adipocytes, may represent an important mechanism in the modulation of varying BAT functions among which is vasodilatation of the BAT blood vessels.
-At the same time, Koivisto et al. (1997) showed that NO, inhibits the respiration in mitochondria, isolated from the rat brown adipose tissue.
+At the same time, Koivisto et al. (1997) showed that NO inhibits the respiration in mitochondria isolated from the rat brown adipose tissue.
 Finally, there is evidence suggesting that brown adipocytes contain noradrenergically modulated nuclear enzyme systems capable to produce biologically active gaseous mediator such as NO, which can cooperate in controlling brown fat cell biology (Giordano et al. 2002).
-Nevertheless, there are data that antioxidant enzymes may be inactivated by peroxynitrite (ONOO).
-The latter molecule is responsible for the inactivation of a specific tyrosine residue in MnSOD and some mitochondrial proteins (Yamakura et al. 1998).
+Nevertheless, there are data that antioxidant enzymes may be inactivated by peroxynitrite (ONOO-).
+The latter

+PHYSIOLOGICAL RESEARCH • ISSN 0862-8408 (print) • ISSN 1802-9973 (online) © 2008 Institute of Physiology v.v.i., Academy of Sciences of the Czech Republic, Prague, Czech Republic Fax +420 241 062 164, e-mail: physres@biomed.cas.cz, www.biomed.cas.cz/physiolres molecule is responsible for the inactivation of a specific tyrosine residue in MnSOD and some mitochondrial proteins (Yamakura et al. 1998).
 Therefore, when mitochondria are exposed to NO, NO diffuses through the membranes and reversibly inhibits cytochrome oxidase.
 This inhibition causes the inhibition of the mitochondrial respiratory chain and as a consequence increases mitochondrial superoxide anion release that reacts with NO, leading to peroxynitrite formation (Cassina and Radi 1996).
 Peroxynitrite then irreversibly inhibits complexes I and II in the mitochondrial respiratory chain.
 In this mechanism, the accumulation of superoxide anion results in the production of a large amount of peroxynitrite.
 Namely, superoxide, known as NO scavengers, drastically reduces NO bioactivity (Napoli and Ignarro 2001).